Philippa York: Absence from public life

 York and her wife were believed to have separated in the late 1990s.
 In 2000, a tabloid news story reported that York, still known publicly as Robert Millar, was now living as a woman.
 The story hurt York, who reduced her connections with cycling, though still kept up some writing and appeared at the 2002 Commonwealth Games as Millar.
 Following this, however, she receded further from view and cut her ties with cycling.
 In 2007, journalist Richard Moore wrote a biography of York titled In Search of Robert Millar.
-After initially refusing to respond, York did answer some of Moore's questions via email, though dramatically cut off contact.
+After initially refusing to respond, York did answer some of Moore's questions via email, though abruptly cut off contact.
 At the time, Moore wrote that "It is impossible to put a date on Millar's disappearance.
 It was more a fade-out than a vanishing act ...
-These days, Millar is in very occasional email contact with one or two former acquaintances but his whereabouts are a mystery".
+These days, Millar is in very occasional email contact with one or two former acquaintances," but called her whereabouts "a mystery."